Treble Bleed Circuit

 shorting all frequencies above the adjustable cut-off frequency to ground.
 Another use is a small capacitor in parallel with the volume control, to prevent the loss of higher frequencies as the volume pot is turned down.

 This capacitor is commonly known as “treble bleed cap” and is sometimes accompanied by a series or parallel resistor to limit the amount of treble being retained and match it to the pot’s taper.

 As the volume decreases, the frequencies that leave first are the high ones, which make the tone seem muddy and thick, without the “edge” on it.
 A way to avoid this is by using what’s called a treble bleed circuit.
 It’s called this because it prevents the treble frequencies from bleeding off.
 It allows some of the treble frequencies (the ones we want to keep) to walk around the volume pot to the output, rather than go through it and get lost to ground.

-At Haywire we simply install a 220K resistor in parallel with a 470pf capacitor.
+At the Haywire Custom Shop we simply install a 220K resistor in parallel with a 470pf capacitor.
 If you’d like-

 Let us know you’d like it added when you’re purchasing your new Haywire Guitar or if we’re just repairing yours!